Research Access

 Publication Management

-NASA-funded researchers are required to ensure that their peer-reviewed publications launch and associated data are deposited in the agency’s designated repository, NASA PubSpace.
+All NASA-funded researchers (both civil servant and non-civil servant) are required launch to ensure that copies of publications and associated data are made available in NASA’s designated public access repository, PubSpace launch .
 This excludes patents, publications that contain material governed by personal privacy, export control, proprietary restrictions, or national security law or regulations.

-NASA has entered into a partnership agreement with the Clearinghouse for the Open Research of the United States (CHORUS) publishing group.
+NASA has entered into a partnership agreement with the Clearinghouse for the Open Research of the United States (CHORUS) publishing group, which serves as a component to the PubSpace Collection.
 NASA researchers who publish in a CHORUS member’s journal can now more easily satisfy the Agency’s requirements for public access launch .

-Guidance for how to locate publications from CHORUS and how to submit publications that are not available from CHORUS can be found on the Submit to PubSpace page launch .
+Guidance for how to locate publications in PubSpace and how to submit publications that are not available from CHORUS can be found on the Submit to PubSpace page launch .

 Journal Article Versions Explained